varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/bonds.md

 * {ref}`content:references:bond-pricing-relationships` are utilized to determine the equitable value of a bond, considering its maturity, coupon rate, and current market interest rates.
 As per Malkiel’s guidelines, the bond’s price will fluctuate inversely with changes in interest rates.
 Long-term bonds will be more affected than short-term bonds.

-* {ref}`content:references:term-structure-of-interest-rates` describes the correlation between fixed-income security interest rates and their maturity period.
+* {ref}`content:references:term-structure-of-interest-rates` describes the relationship between fixed-income security interest rates and their maturity period.
 This concept represents the market’s outlook on future interest rates.
 The shape of the term structure - whether it’s upward-sloping, flat, or inverted - offers valuable insights into the economy’s present and potential future state.

 ```
 <!--